django-cms/django-cms/docs/how_to/install.rst

 ..  important::

     We strongly recommend doing all of the following steps in a virtual environment.
-You ought to know how to create, activate and dispose of virtual environments using `virtualenv <https://virtualenv.pypa.io>`_.
+You ought to know how to create, activate and dispose of virtual environments using `venv <https://docs.python.org/3.9/library/venv.html>`_.
 If you don't, you can use the steps below to get started, but you are advised to take a few minutes to learn the basics of using virtualenv before proceeding further.

     ..  code-block:: bash

-        virtualenv django-cms-site  # create a virtualenv
-        source django-cms-site/bin/activate  # activate it
+        python3 -m venv venv # create a virtualenv source venv/bin/activate  # activate it

 In an activated virtualenv, run::